prog4biol/pfb2023/unix.md

 What you see depends on how the system administrator has customized your login.
 You can customize it yourself (but we won't go into that here)

-The prompt tells you the shell is ready to accept a command.
+The prompt tells you the shell is ready for you to type a command.
 Most commands run almost instantly, but if you run a long command, the prompt will not reappear until it is finished and the system is ready to accept your next request.

 #### Issuing Commands

-Type in a command and press the &lt;Enter&gt; key.
+You type in a command and press the &lt;Enter&gt; key to execute it.
 If the command has output, it will appear on the screen.
 Example:

 ```
 (~) 53% ls -F